 Italian Employee Benefits

 Happy and satisfied employees make your business thrive and lead to even better profits.
 However, the specific benefits for employees in Italy might not all be familiar to you yet.
-By using our PEO and EOR service we can provide compliant labor contracts for employees in Italy including local benefits.
+By using our PEO and EOR service we can provide compliant labour contracts for employees in Italy including local benefits.

 When expanding your company’s presence in a new country, you need to ensure compliance both in your employment contracts and benefit guarantees.
 These involve social security contributions, sick leave, health insurance, and unemployment, to name a few.
 In Italy, benefits are guaranteed by national legislation as well as collective agreements with trade unions or workers’ councils.